 Roll the dough to ¾ to 1-inch thickness.
 Cut it into rectangular-shaped blocks.
 (You can also cut them in wedges or use cookie cutters!)

-Step 7: Use a shishkabob stick to poke some holes in each piece.
-This helps the heat distribute more evenly when you are baking this gingerbread shortbread.
+Step 7: Use a shishkabob stick to poke holes in each piece.
+This helps the heat distribute more evenly when baking this gingerbread shortbread.

-Step 8: Place the shortbread into the oven and turn the heat down to 300º F. Bake for 30 minutes if you are making little rectangles.
-You will need to bake for 45 minutes if making this shortbread in the large wedge style.
+Step 8: Place the shortbread into the oven and turn the heat down to 300º F. Bake for 30 minutes if you make little rectangles.
+You must bake for 45 minutes if making this shortbread in the large wedge style.

 Step 9: Remove the shortbread and allow it to cool.
 Dip in white or dark chocolate.